Sex World: Marketing and release

-In March 1978, Walnut Properties, the company that owned the adult movie theater chain Pussycat Theaters, reportedly won a lawsuit which enabled it to place Pussycat Theaters advertisements in Southern California Rapid Transit District buses to promote the release of Sex World.
+In March 1978, Walnut Properties, the company that owned the adult movie theater chain Pussycat Theaters, won a lawsuit which enabled it to place Pussycat Theaters advertisements in Southern California Rapid Transit District buses to promote the release of Sex World.
+In his ruling, the judge cited a state supreme court decision that requires transportation companies owned by public agencies which sell ad space on their buses to accept advertising from anyone, as long as it is not obscene or libelous.
+The posters on the buses advertising the film said: "Westworld was for children, Futureworld was for teen-agers, but Sex World ... is definitely for adults."

 Several sources list the film's release year as 1977, including home video distributor Vinegar Syndrome.
 Other sources, however, list the film's release year as 1978.

 Home media

-Sex World was released on VHS by at least as early as the 1990s.
+Sex World was released on VHS in 1985.
 In 2014, the film was released on DVD and Blu-ray by Vinegar Syndrome.
 This release, which features a 4K restoration of the film from its original 35 mm camera negative, was limited to 1,500 units.
 In 2015, Vinegar Syndrome re-released the film as a standalone DVD, and in 2016, they re-released it on Blu-ray.
 Vinegar Syndrome released the film on 4K UHD in February 2021.

+Reception

+Film critic Kent Smith wrote "this movie rates high, but it fails to live up to its potential; most of the sex is the standard adult formula, but the performances are better than most in spite of an occasional slip into melodrama; the film has some nice sets, high production values, and stimulates – in many ways – what one would find on primetime television; but the film doesn't live up to its science-fiction billing."

+Michael Stott of Hustler said "Spinelli has taken this simple premise (a two-day Shangrila of secret dreams comes true), a spin-off from Westworld and Futureworld, and woven a funny, often genuinely touching tapestry of sexual inhibition and satisfaction."
+Al Goldstein opined that "Spinelli created a total cinematic package, not just a horny sexual turn-on; made to mimic the mainstream epic Westworld, the movie uses that film as a starting point for an exuberant, pulsating sojourn through the world of adult fantasy; there is even a moral of sorts; watch our what you dream, because your dreams may come true."

+The Boca Raton News said the film is "so edited and expurgated it could have easily gotten by on an R rating, if not a PG."
+They went on to say that "porno stars are not generally known for dramatic ability; watching them having to rely on dialogue and furtive physical action is like watching Mark Spitz swim the 100 meter freestyle in full rain gear; Sex World, in this case, is dull world."